RileyGWeb/secure-pay-service/blog.markdown

 * ACH transfers—Your payment processor is integral in the movement of funds from the cardholder’s account to your business’ bank account.
 {: .checked-list}

-{% include button.html link="contact-us" text="Request Merchant Services" %}
+{% include button.html link="contact" text="Request Merchant Services" %}